 According to Poly-Coach, polyamory is often associated with the idea of being "in love" with more than one person, which open relationships aren't always, even if there may be some level of emotional connection.
 Although Poly-Coach emphasizes that every poly or open relationship will be shaped by the people in that relationship. ...

-● Getting your definitions of "open" and "poly" right is crucial when dating, but that's only half of it.
-The other half is making sure you each understand the other's definitions!
+● Getting your definitions of "open" and "poly" right is crucial when you're dating, but that's only half of it.
+The other half?
+Making sure you each understand the other's definitions!

 How?
-Ask, and do so in practical terms; don't be theoretical or you're liable to get book-learning in response.
+Ask.
+And ask in practical terms; don't be theoretical or you're liable to get book-learning in response.
 Instead ask, "How do you do poly?"
-Then listen very carefully, and if you hear a deal breaker, be ready to accept that you've just heard a deal breaker.
+Then listen very carefully.
+If you hear a deal breaker, be ready to accept that you've just heard a deal breaker.

 Elite Daily posted How To Write A Dating App Bio For An Open Relationship That's Fully Transparent (May 7, 2018):